Nitin-Chandru/Customer-Behaviour-Analysis/README.md

 ## Why this project exists

-Many data projects try to answer:
+Many data projects try to answer who our best customers are.

-> *Who are our best customers?*

 But that only works if behaviour is measured clearly.